Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Proofs

 The fixed allocation objective is under the constraint that $\int_0^1 x_mdm=\bar x$ and $x_m\in \mathbb{N}$.
 We make the simplifying assumption that $x(m)\in[0,\infty)$ to avoid integer programming.
 As our error models, $\exp(-m x_m)$, are smooth and monotone, this continuous relaxation only changes results by a negligible rounding error.
+Under Lagrangian optimality, the solution is of the following form: